Harrison-Li/material-informatics-notes/Quantum Mechanics/README.md

 > [!WARNING]
->
+> Thanks for your interest, due to the difficulty of following QM knowlege and type in md at same time, I choose to use handwritten notes as my first version.
+But I will try to update it to markdown file if available.
 > This notebook is an incomplete markdown conversion by LLMs from my hand written notes.
-So, the structure is unorganized, after finished all study, I will update it soon (Keep updating while study the quantum mechanics).
+So, the structure is unorganized and messy, after finished all study, I will update it soon (Keep updating while study the quantum mechanics).